 - Easy integrations: PinnacleCart platforms integrate easily with a variety of other software.
 In particular, customers appreciate the Quickbooks integration for their accounting and the Doba integration, which facilitates drop shipping.

-All PinnacleCart stores are 100% PCI (Payment Card Industry) level one compliant.
+All PinnacleCart stores are PCI (Payment Card Industry) level one compliant.
 PinnacleCart is also PA-DSS certified.
+Every PinnacleCart store comes with a free Symantec 2048-bit SSL.

 PinnacleCart is an excellent option for both beginner merchants and large sellers with years of experience.
 With such a vast feature set, it’s easy to see why PinnacleCart fits the needs of so many sellers.